 The FIU OT curriculum embodies four themes.
-The themes are interwoven throughout and emphasized in more depth at different points/courses in the curriculum.
+The themes are interwoven and emphasized in more depth at different points/courses in the curriculum.
 Student learning and program outcomes are articulated for each of the themes.

-Culture and Cultural Diversity: FIU, the College, and the OT Department have mission statements that include serving the diversity of our community and preparing culturally sensitive/responsive entry-level practitioners.
-The demographics of our OT students is 65% Hispanic, 10% Black, 17% White, 3% Asian, and 5% other - similar to the overall makeup of FIU and Miami Dade County.
-It is well documented that health outcomes are poorer for minority and medically underserved communities.
-The OT department is committed, through the education of our students, to promote greater access, equity, and inclusiveness for all populations.
-Becoming culturally responsive requires students to have self-awareness, knowledge, and skills to respond effectively to diverse individuals and populations.
+Culture and Cultural Responsiveness: The OT Department's mission statement includes serving the diversity of our community and preparing culturally knowledgeable entry-level practitioners.
+The demographics of our OT students is 57% Hispanic, 10% Black non-Hispanic, 27% White non-Hispanic, 5% Asian/Pacific Islander, 1% other, similar to the overall makeup of FIU and Miami Dade County.
+The OT Department is committed, through the education of our students, to promote an environment of accessibility and equal opportunity for all populations.
+Becoming culturally responsive requires students to have self-awareness, knowledge, and skills to respond effectively to all individuals and populations.
 Courses in the curriculum help students examine their own values and beliefs and become more self-aware.
 As students interact with the content and with the community of practice (OTs, other professionals, clients, families, etc.) there are opportunities to reflect, learn, and engage in more meaningful/thoughtful ways.
 This responsiveness can lead to improved outcomes through client-centered and client/family centered practices.